Perekhod/QT_project_chat/README.md

 # Final_project_chat by Perekhod.
-1. Simple chat using SFML library.
+1. Chat using SFML library.

 2. The project used Message structure and User class.
     The structure used overloading operators << and >>.